theJaxon/CKAD/README.md

   * users (Containers have their own users that don't exist on the host OS)
 * They also use `CGroups` which offers resource allocation and limition

-The containers section helps identifying whether it's an `init Container` or a normal one, `imagePullSecrets` can be used toe download from private registeries.
+The containers section helps identifying whether it's an `init Container` or a normal one, `imagePullSecrets` can be used to download from private registeries.

 ---

 #### Pods: